Saifai: Saifai Mahotsav

 Organised between 1997 and 2015, Saifai Mahotsav (officially the Ranveer Singh Smriti Saifai Mahotsav) was an annual 15-day cultural fair organised by the Ranveer Singh Smriti Saifai Mahotsav committee.
-It used to takes place in the village every year during December and January.
+It used to take place in the village every year during December and January.
 It was started in 1997 by Ranveer Singh Yadav, the nephew of Mulayam Singh Yadav and father of Tej Pratap Singh Yadav, as a small village fair named Saifai Mahotsav.
 It was renamed as the Ranveer Singh Smriti Saifai Mahotsav after his death in 2002.
-The festival's closing ceremony which was also known as Bollywood Night often turned into controversy due to the participation of Bollywood celebrities.
-The organisation of Saifai Mahotsav was cancelled in 2016 during Samajwadi Party's government and has not been organised again.
+The festival's closing ceremony which was also known as Bollywood Night was often controversial due to the participation of Bollywood celebrities.
+The organisation of Saifai Mahotsav was cancelled in 2017 during the BJP's government and has not been organised since.